Dr. Samira Saramo

 Transdisciplinary Historian

-Some of my current and ongoing projects include:
+Some of my ongoing and recent projects include:

 I am currently a Kone Foundation Senior Researcher at the Migration Institute of Finland, where I am also Senior Research Fellow (Vastaava tutkija).
+At the Migration Institute, I lead research on emigration and Finns abroad, as well as oversee archival development.
 I am a Docent of Cultural History at the University of Turku and I hold a Ph.D. in History from York University.
 Previously, I served as an Academy of Finland Postdoctoral Researcher at the University of Turku’s John Morton Center for North American Studies.
 I am the founder and Chair of the international History of Finnish Migration (HoFM) Network and the Vice-Chair of the Finnish Oral History Network (FOHN).

 I have taught at the University of Turku, Lakehead University, Confederation College, and as a Teaching Assistant at York University.

 I love spending time in the forest, foraging, mushroom-picking, taking photos, and bathing my senses.
-At home, I enjoy gardening, cooking, reading, and playing board games with my family and friends.
+At home, I enjoy gardening, cooking, reading, music, and board games with my family and friends.